 Local Government Climate Action Program reporting

-The Local Government Climate Action Program (LGCAP) aims to catalyze the efficient flow of financial resources, data and knowledge between Modern Treaty Nations, local governments and the Provincial Government to allow for cost-effective, impactful, locally implemented climate action.
+The Local Government Climate Action Program (LGCAP) aims to distribute funds, data and knowledge between Modern Treaty Nations, local governments and the Provincial Government to allow for cost-effective, impactful, locally implemented climate action.

-Annual reporting from the LGCAP enables the Province to track progress, highlight climate leadership and advance action.
-The Province shares findings from reporting in the annual LGCAP Summary Report.
+Annual reporting from the LGCAP enables the Province to track progress, highlight climate leadership and advance climate action.
+The Province shares findings from reporting in the annual LGCAP Summary Report and the LGCAP dashboard.

 On this page